 With the unique developments and advancements in the technology sector in India, especially during the challenges posed by the rapid spread of COVID-19, the fintech sector has shown promising results.
 There has been a growth, fuelled largely by curiosity and popularity, amongst the citizens of India in cryptocurrencies such as Bitcoin, Ripple, Dogecoin, etc., based on which a large number of people have started investing a noticeable part of their time and money in these virtual currencies.

-In India, the apex financial authority i.e., the Reserve Bank of India (“RBI”), recognised cryptocurrency, more specifically defined as a form of digital/ virtual currency created through a series of written computer codes based on cryptography /encryption and is thus free of any central issuing authority per se.
-Cryptocurrency is assisted through blockchain technology, that establishes a person-to-person issuance system that utilises private and public keys allowing authentication and encryption for secure and safe transactions.
+In India, the apex financial authority i.e., the Reserve Bank of India (“RBI”), recognizes cryptocurrency, more specifically defined as a form of digital/ virtual currency created through a series of written computer codes based on cryptography /encryption and is thus free of any central issuing authority per se.
+Cryptocurrency is assisted through blockchain technology, which establishes a person-to-person issuance system that utilizes private and public keys allowing authentication and encryption for secure and safe transactions.

 Being an untouched, unregulated market with a potential of over a trillion dollars, India also witnessed a huge surge of cryptocurrency exchanges.

 Witnessing the increasing popularity of the use of cryptocurrency within a short span of a year and the potential revenue loss to the Government of India; the regulators and authorities started to take notice and as a consequence, in 2013 the RBI issued a press release, warning the public against dealing in virtual/digital currencies

 In November 2017 the Government of India established a high-level Inter-Ministerial Committee to report on various issues related to the use of virtual currency and subsequently, in July 2019, this Committee presented its report suggesting a blanket ban on private cryptocurrencies in India.